Daytona Beach and Road Course: Early events

-March 29, 1927 Major Henry Segrave and his Sunbeam 1000 hp Mystery set a world land speed record on the Daytona Beach and Road Course, at 203.79 mph, peaking at a top speed of 211 mph.
+On March 29, 1927, Major Henry Segrave and his Sunbeam 1000 hp Mystery set a world land speed record on the Daytona Beach and Road Course, at 203.79 mph, peaking at a top speed of 211 mph.

 Washington, DC resident William France, Sr. was familiar with the history of Daytona.
 He moved there in 1935 to escape the Great Depression and he set up a car repair shop.

 Daytona Beach officials asked local racer Sig Haugdahl to organize and promote an automobile race along the 3.2 mi course in 1936.
 Haugdahl is credited for designing the track.
 The city posted a $5,000 purse.
 The ticket-takers arrived at the event on March 8 to find thousands of fans already at the track.
 The sandy turns became virtually impassable, which caused numerous scoring disputes and technical protests.
 The event was stopped after 75 of 78 laps.
 Milt Marion was declared the winner by the AAA (the sanctioning body).
 Second-place finisher Ben Shaw and third-place finisher Tommy Elmore protested the results, but their appeals were overturned.
 France finished fifth in the event.
 The city lost a reported $22,000 ($ in 2016 dollars), and has not promoted an event since.

 Haugdahl talked with France, and they talked the Daytona Beach Elks Club into hosting another event in 1937.
 The event was more successful, but still lost money.
 Haugdahl did not promote any more events.

 France took over the job of running the course in 1938.
 Two events were held that year.
 Danny Murphy beat France in the July event, which made $200.
 France beat Lloyd Moody and Pig Ridings to win the Labor Day weekend event, this time making $20,000.

 Three races were held in 1939, and in three races in 1940, France finished fourth in March, first in July, and sixth in September.

 Lloyd Seay finished fourth in the July 27, 1941, event after rolling twice.
 He returned on August 24 that year to win the event.
-He was killed by a family member in a dispute over the family moonshine business.
+He was killed by a family member in a dispute over the family moonshine business nine days later.

 Roy Hall won on the course several times.

 France was busy planning the 1942 event, until the Japanese bombed Pearl Harbor; he spent World War II working at the Daytona Boat Works.
 Most racing stopped until after the war.
 Car racing returned to the track in 1946.